radiantlogic-v8/documentation-eoc/documentation/environments/environment-details/node-details.md

 ---
 # Update and Monitor Environment Nodes

-A node here refers to an individual server that is configured within a RadiantOne cluster.
-When you have multiple nodes, workloads are automatically distributed between the nodes.
-Each account in Environment Operations Center is assigned a certain number of nodes that you can scale up or down.
+A node here refers to an individual service that is configured within a RadiantOne cluster.
+When you have multiple nodes, workloads are automatically distributed between the nodes with the help of a load-balancer.
+Each customer's tenant in Environment Operations Center is assigned a certain number of nodes that you can scale up or down.
+The number of nodes allowed is total across all environments.

 This guide describes how to adjust the number of nodes in an environment and to monitor the status details of a specific node.
 The *Overview* tab provides a high-level view of all FID node statuses for quick monitoring of cluster health.
 Each individual node has a detailed view that provides further information on the status and health of a given node.